When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: Method

 \subsection{Direct-Sum Token-Group}

-Token-wise activation heterogeneity in COD lets heavy-tailed background tokens dominate this shared range, inflating the step size and increasing the zero-bin mass on boundary-heavy \cref{sec:cod_failure}.
+Token-wise activation heterogeneity in COD lets heavy-tailed background tokens dominate this shared range, inflating the step size and increasing the zero-bin mass on boundary-heavy activations, as discussed in \cref{sec:cod_failure}.
 This cross-token coupling motivates a token-local range assignment that decouples background-driven outliers from the majority of tokens.
 In response, DSTG assigns a dedicated activation range to each token-group, which prevents background tokens from dictating a shared clipping range.
-DSTG decomposes token into groups and performs uniform quantization.
+DSTG decomposes each token into groups and performs uniform quantization.

 Direct-Sum Token-Group Decomposition.
 For a token vector $x \in\mathbb{R}^{C}$, channels are grouped into blocks of size $g$.
 If $C$ is not divisible by $g$, the vector is zero-padded on the channel dimension to $C_{\mathrm{pad}}=g\lceil C/g\rceil$.